jimregan/notes/_drafts/2026-01-25-hungarian-notes.md

 * **magában** – by itself, alone
 * **kíváncsi vagy** – if you’re curious
 * **bekövetni** – to follow (on social media)

-If you want, next time I can also **tighten the translation stylistically** (more TikTok/Instagram English vs neutral).